Eicherdorff History, Family Crest & Coats of Arms

 The surname Eicherdorff was first found in Bavaria, where the family became noted for its many branches within the region, many houses acquiring a status and influence which rivaled that of the landed aristocracy.
 In their later history some branches were elevated to the ranks of nobility as they distinguished themselves through their contributions to the social, political, and economic developments of the nation.
 Individual bearers of the name first mentioned in ancient chronicles include Heinrich von Eichendorff, who was Governor of Lebus around 1353, and Otto von Eichendorff, who acquired the estate Pilgram between 1485 and 1499, where after his brother Peter von Eichendorff auf Petersdorff took over.
 It was already known in 1256 that the Eichendorff family possessed extensive and numerous estates.

-Important Dates for the Eicherdorff family
+Early History of the Eicherdorff family

 This web page shows only a small excerpt of our Eicherdorff research.
 Another 174 words (12 lines of text) covering the years 1676, 1788, 1857 and 1676 are included under the topic Early Eicherdorff History in all our PDF Extended History products and printed products wherever possible.